My Quiet Kitchen

 It's lemon-y, tangy, zesty, just salty enough, SO fresh, and it totally captures the classic Italian dressing vibe.

-labeled photo showing the 12 ingredients in fat free Italian dressing.
+Labeled photo showing the 12 ingredients in this Italian fat free dressing.

 Ingredient Notes